danadi7/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to retrieve a last-deleted task
+1. User requests to undo last command.
-2. ScheDar retrieves the task
+2. ScheDar returns to the previous state it was in before the last command.

     Use case ends.

 **Extensions**

 * 2a.
-The rubbish bin is empty.
+The command is the first command entered.

     * 3a1.
 ScheDar shows an error message.